 The interconnectedness of Agincourt’s stories provided an opportunity to link Dr Kölb with another character, Jim Tierney¹, eventual director of Agincourt’s theatre company.
 It was one of the last of these performances that convinced the your Tierney to pursue a career in the dramatic arts.

-Kölb’s methods worked like this: Each patient at Walden will develop a character — who might be themselves, someone they know (a family member or authority figure), possibly a stranger, or a mythical being not even necessarily a human being — an avatar of sorts, through whom they would express their situation (i.e., condition; they reason they’ve come to Walden) and interact with others.
+Kölb’s methods worked like this: Each patient at Walden will develop a character — who might be themselves, someone they know (a family member or authority figure), possibly a stranger, or a mythical being not even necessarily a human being — an avatar of sorts, a creature which either frustrates or facilitates, through whom they would express their situation (i.e., condition; the reason they’ve come to Walden) and interact with others.
 With Kölb’s guidance in group therapy sessions and individual counseling, the story line will develop, each participant effectively being a therapist for the others [“and when you are near I will tear your eyes out and place them instead of mine…”].
 Then, while the script develops, each player builds a puppet/marionette, as well as its costume, and learns the rudiments of puppetry.
 It is easier to speak in public through the mouth of another, just as it is to see through their eyes.